 (MP3, 20min 47sec, © 2006 Computer History Museum)

-Transcript of talk Temporarily unavailable: Lajos Kintli's Intel 4004 netlist/layout analyzer and animated logic simulator with complete MCS-4 masks and schematics (Zip, v2.0: updated 11/15/2018)
+Transcript of talk Lajos Kintli's Intel 4004 netlist/layout analyzer with animated logic simulator with complete MCS-4 masks and schematics (Zip, v2.0: updated 11/15/2018)

 Frequently Asked Questions